phetdam/c-npy-demo/README.rst

    pip3 install c-npy-demo

-At some point in time, Mac binary wheels may be made available, but for now PyPI will just retrieve the tar.gz source and attempt to build a local wheel.
+At some point in time, Mac binary wheels may be available, but for now `pip` will attempt to build from source.

 Currently wheels support only Python 3.6-3.8, but Python 3.9 wheels will be available soon.